vashtileonie/DegenToken/README.md

 ## Credits

-This project was made with the help of the starter template from Metacrafters.
+This project was done with the help of the starter template from Metacrafters.

 ## Author
 Vashti Bauson